palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_Getting_Started.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO_WiFi/board-pic.png" style={{width:300, height:'auto', "border-radius": '12.8px'}}/></div>
 <br></br>

 **Seeed Studio XIAO ESP32C3** is an IoT mini development board based on the Espressif **ESP32-C3** WiFi/Bluetooth dual-mode chip.
 ESP32-C3 is a **32-bit RISC-V CPU**, which includes an **FPU** (Floating Point Unit) for **32-bit single-precision arithmetic** with powerful computing power.
-It has excellent radio frequency performance, supporting **IEEE 802.11 b/g/n WiFi**, and **Bluetooth 5 (LE)** protocols.
+It has excellent radio frequency performance, supporting **IEEE 802.11 b/g/n WiFi**, and **Bluetooth 5 (BLE)** protocols.
 This board comes included with an external antenna to increase the signal strength for your wireless applications.
 It also has a **small and exquisite form-factor** combined with a **single-sided surface-mountable design**.
 It is equipped with rich interfaces and has **11 digital I/O** that can be used as **PWM pins** and **3 analog I/O** that can be used as **ADC pins**.
 It supports four serial interfaces such as **UART, I2C and SPI**.
 There is also a small **reset button** and a **bootloader mode button** on the board.
 XIAO ESP32C3 is fully compatible with the [Grove Shield for Seeeduino XIAO](https://www.seeedstudio.com/Grove-Shield-for-Seeeduino-XIAO-p-4621.html) and [Seeeduino XIAO Expansion board](https://wiki.seeedstudio.com/Seeeduino-XIAO-Expansion-Board) except for the Seeeduino XIAO Expansion board, the SWD spring contacts on the board will not be compatible.

 With regard to the features highlighted above, XIAO ESP32C3 is positioned as a **high-performance, low-power, cost-effective IoT mini development board**, suitable for **low-power IoT applications and wireless wearable applications**.